CAESAR-Radi/SARCLIP/README.md

 ## 📦 Coming Soon

-Upon acceptance of the paper, we will release the following:

 - 📁 Pre-trained SARCLIP model weights (including ViT-L-14 and ResNet variants)
 - 📊 A cleaned, standardized, and diversified SAR image-text dataset
 - 🔧 Running scripts, with configurations for model using and tasks